Community Advisor Grants

 Program grant funding was provided in two separate funding rounds, now concluded:

 - The first round was opened in 2019 for the Fingerboards Mineral Sands proposal EES and is now closed.
-Mine-free Glenaladale was awarded $40,000 to engage legal services to assist in making a submission to the EES process.
+Mine-free Glenaladale was awarded $40,000.

 - The second round of grant funding was available for the Bunyip North Granite Quarry proposal.
-Two grants of up to $40,000 each were available.
+Similarly, Friends of Mt Cannibal was awarded $40,000.

-The opening date for the second grant funding round was Monday 15 March until Friday 7 May 2021.
+The second grant funding round closed on Friday 7 May 2021.
 Funding applications for the second round are no longer being accepted.

 Some of the things considered in assessing applications included an organisation’s:

-- ability to show substantial potential impacts from the Bunyip North Granite Quarry proposal on its members
+- ability to show substantial potential impacts from the proposals on its members

 - capability and commitment to take-part in the EES process